gostevedore/stevedore/examples/06-git-build-context-example/README.md

 You can find the resulting `.gitpasswd` file [here](./fixtures/gitserver/repos/.gitpasswd).

-An Nginx running within the Git server container that uses the `.gitpasswd` fix to manage the authorizations.
+An Nginx running within the Git server container that uses the `.gitpasswd` to manage the authorizations.

 ##### Creating the SSH Key Pair
 Executing the command `/usr/bin/ssh-keygen -t rsa -q -N "password" -f id_rsa -C "apenella@stevedore.test"` you can create an SSH key pair used for authentication in the example.
 It generates an RSA key pair with a passphrase or `password` and saves the private key in the `id_rsa` file and the public key in the `id_rsa.pub`.